 A huge colourful food market right on one of the most central Barcelona streets - La Rambla.

 Fat Bike Tour - Barcelona City Bike Tour

 A fantastic way to get the overall layout of the city.
 The tour takes in some key sights including La Sagrada Familia and Parc de la Ciutadella

 Carrer de Mallorca, 401, 08013

 La Sagrada Familia is an unfinished Roman Catholic church designed by Gaudi (construction has been in progress for over 135 years and it's still years away from completion).
 La Sagrada Familia is an absolute must see.
 Definitely buy tickets online before you go.
-We went late afternoon and it wasn't too busy.
+We went late afternoon in September and it wasn't too busy.

 Font màgica de Montjuïc